pegulabs/terms/privacy_policy.md

 ### 2.7 Third Party Information

-**“Third Party Information”** is information about you made available from third-party sources.
+**"Third Party Information"** is information about you made available from third-party sources.
 As described in the [Terms](/terms), you can register to use the Service by logging into a SN Account (for example, your Facebook, Twitter or LinkedIn account).
-If you do, you will be giving us access to some Personal Information contained in that SN Account (commonly your real name, email address, profile picture, friends or connections on that SN, groups you’ve joined on that SN, and other publicly available information you’ve added to that SN).
+If you do, you will be giving us access to some Personal Information contained in that SN Account (commonly your real name, email address, profile picture, friends or connections on that SN, groups you've joined on that SN, and other publicly available information you've added to that SN).
 We will use that Personal Information to create your Pegu Account, and store such information on our Service.
 Some examples of Third Party Information we might use to improve your experience on the Service include: